 Create eight vibrant, one-of-a-kind cabochon pieces filled with color and sparkle using dazzling dichroic and fusible glass.
 Perfect for pendant jewelry or decorative ribbon accents for gift wrapping.
 No experience needed; just bring your creativity and enjoy creating with new friends.

 Dyeing silk with Sharpie markers feels like pure magic.
-Add the secret ingredient and watch colors race, swirl, and bloom in happy, unpredictable ways.
+Add the secret ingredient and watch colors race and swirl in unpredictable ways.
 No messy dye pots—just draw on silk, experiment freely, and create a one-of-a-kind 8" x 54" scarf you’ll love to wear and show off.
 Scarves are trending now, making your wearable art a stylish fashion statement!

 Sharpen your strategy with our Defensive Play workshop, designed to help you use the Charleston to collect early information, read exposures, make safer discards, and know when to pivot from offense to defense.
 If you're ready to elevate your game, this class is for you.